wawjr3d/jquery.autocomplete/README.md

 ####filter
 How to run a search against an array of objects as a `dataSource`.
+The signature of `itemValue` is `item, query`. `item` refers to the current result's underlying raw data. `query` is the current text the user has input into the text field.
 **Default:**

 	function(item, query) {